 This should be the number one priority for all newbie freelancers.
 A portfolio is what all your prospective clients are going to ask to see before booking you for work, plus they can do wonders for your professional self-esteem, which is especially important for anyone just starting out.

 As any freelancer will tell you, seeing snippets of your best work displayed side-by-side for the first time is likely to induce a serious case of the warm and fuzzies.
 That’s because portfolios are not only a professional marker of all that you’ve achieved, they’re also a personal marker of where you’re headed as an independent artist.

 What’s more, they’ve never been easier to make!
 Online you’ll find a plethora of website-building services that are able to help you piece together a portfolio in minutes, and not to brag or anything, but the Portfolio platform we offer here at Motion Array is up there.

 That’s because it’s one of the few services specifically designed for hosting video content and unlike most other sights which charge for premium features (personalized domain names, video banners, parallax scrolling, etc) Portfolio offers them up for absolutely free.
-It’s also extremely easy on the eye, as evidenced by these sample portfolios here, here, and here.

 For tips on how to make your portfolio stand out, definitely do yourself a favor and check this post out.
 And for anyone starting out completely from scratch without any video editing samples to show for themselves—don’t stress!
 You will be able to get a portfolio up-and-running in time.
 You’ll just need to complete this next step first…